highpingblorg/cs-apache2-bouncer/README.md

 When blocked, requests will return 429 Too any Requests, as defined in [RFC6585](https://datatracker.ietf.org/doc/html/rfc6585#section-4).
-This response can be further customised into a fixed response or an URL to redirect to by using the [ErrorDocument](https://httpd.apache.org/docs/2.4/mod/core.html#errordocument) directive in Apache httpd.
+This response can be further customised into a fixed response or an URL or path to redirect to by using the [ErrorDocument](https://httpd.apache.org/docs/2.4/mod/core.html#errordocument) directive in Apache httpd.
+Full details for customising the error handling can be found here: [Custom Error Responses](https://httpd.apache.org/docs/2.4/custom-error.html)

 ## basic configuration